Houston, British Columbia: History

-Houston is located in the federal electoral district of Skeena-Bulkley Valley, which has been held since 2004 by incumbent Nathan Cullen of the New Democratic Party of Canada.
-In the 2008 general federal election, Houston Mayor Sharon Smith ran as a Conservative Party candidate where she was defeated.
-She was also defeated a month later in the mayoral municipal election.

-Provincially Houston is located in the new Nechako Lakes electoral district as of the general election of 2009 the elected MLA was John Rustad of the British Columbia Liberal Party.
-Previously the Bulkley Valley-Stikine electoral district was held by Dennis MacKay, also of the British Columbia Liberal Party.

 Geography

 West of Houston are Telkwa (49 km), Smithers (66 km), Witset (97 km), Old Hazelton, New Hazelton (130 km), Terrace (269 km), and Prince Rupert (413 km).
 East of Houston are Topley (30 km), Granisle (79 km), Burns Lake (81 km), Fraser Lake (150 km), and Prince George (304 km).

 Houston is located near the confluence of the Bulkley River and Morice River approximately 65 km south of Smithers along Highway 16.
 Buck Creek also joins the Bulkley River near the community by the local mall.
 Historically, Buck Creek formed a delta where most of the downtown is located.
 The delta was channelled and dyked which probably led to the downfall and destruction of important, rearing habitat of young salmon produced in that stream.

-The area is in a rain shadow of the Coast Mountains, however due to being dominated by a low pressure region, Houston receives a mid-range volume of precipitation annually.
+The area is in a rain shadow of the Coast Mountains, however due to being dominated by a low pressure region, Houston receives substantial cloud cover and a mid-range volume of precipitation annually.

 Morice Lake is located 80 km south along the Morice River Forest Service Road (FSR).
 Nestled into the Coast Mountains, many Houstonites use this area for recreational camping and fishing.

 The Bulkley, a small stream running through Houston, and the Morice River join just west of Houston.
 At the point of their joining they become the Bulkley River, not the Morice despite the fact the Morice is larger.
 This was done by Poudrier, a government cartographer who, it is rumoured, never saw the region.
 The Bulkley is named for American engineer, Colonel Charles S. Bulkley, one of the surveyors constructing the Russian–American Telegraph line through the Pleasant Valley.
 This was in the late 1800s.